revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/ExceptionHandling.md

 ---

-9. Does all the code inside try block will be executed?
+9. Does all the code inside the try block will be executed?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b> Show Answer</b></summary>

-> Whenever an exception is occurred in the try block, the rest of the code after the exception occured line will not be executed.
+> Whenever an exception is occurred in the try block, the rest of the code after the exception occurs line will not be executed.

 </details>